Mike Wallace: 1940s–1960s: Television

 Wallace also hosted two late-night interview programs, Night Beat (broadcast in New York City during 1955–1957, only on DuMont's WABD) and The Mike Wallace Interview on ABC in 1957–1958.
 See also Profiles in Courage, section: Authorship controversy.

 In 1959, Louis Lomax told Wallace about the Nation of Islam.
 Lomax and Wallace produced a five-part documentary about the organization, The Hate That Hate Produced, which aired during the week of July 13, 1959.
 The program marked the first time that most white people heard about the Nation, its leader, Elijah Muhammad, and its charismatic spokesman, Malcolm X.

 By the early 1960s, Wallace's primary income came from commercials for Parliament cigarettes, touting their "man's mildness" (he had a contract with Philip Morris to pitch their cigarettes as a result of the company's original sponsorship of The Mike Wallace Interview).

 Between June 1961 and June 1962, Wallace and Joyce Davidson hosted a New York-based nightly interview program for Westinghouse Broadcasting called PM East for one hour; it was paired with the half-hour PM West, which was hosted by San Francisco Chronicle television critic Terrence O'Flaherty.
 Westinghouse syndicated the series to television stations that it owned and to a few other cities.
 WFAA channel 8 in Dallas, Texas carried it, but viewers in other southwestern states, in the Deep South and in the metropolitan areas of Chicago and Philadelphia were unable to watch it.

 A frequent guest on the PM East segment was Barbra Streisand, though only the audio of some of her conversations with Wallace survives, as Westinghouse wiped the videotapes and kinescopes were never made or were thrown away.

 Also in the early 1960s, Wallace was the host of the David Wolper–produced Biography series.

-After his elder son's death in 1962, Wallace decided to get back into news and hosted an early version of CBS Morning News from 1963 through 1966.
+After his elder son's death in 1962, Wallace decided to get back into news and hosted an early version of CBS Morning News from 1963 to 1966.
 In 1964 he interviewed Malcolm X, who, half-jokingly, commented "I probably am a dead man already."
 The black leader was assassinated a few months later in February 1965.